 San Antonio and Austin are part of the Hill Country, but the area deserves its own place on this list.
 There are so many cute old towns and places; I really don't think that you can go wrong anywhere.
 Here are some of my favorite places.

 This former trading post was put up for sale in the 70s.
 It was purchased by a few characters and turned into quite the party.
 The town's slogan is "Everybody's Somebody in Luckenbach" and it sure does feel that way.
 If you aren't familiar with the song, you should be before you get there because you'll want to join in with the singing

-This quaint German town is a favorite of Texans, so plan early if you want to visit and stay the weekend.
+This quaint German town is a favorite of Texans, so plan early if you want to visit and stay the weekend in Fredericksburg.
 There are lots of great places to shop, eat, and drink.
-Staying at a small house in town is the way to go although I also love, love, love the Hangar Hotel with its 40s era bar and the chance to sit on the porch and watch folks fly in on their planes for the weekend
+Staying at a small house in town is the way to go, although I also love, love, love the Hangar Hotel with its 40s era bar and the chance to sit on the porch and watch folks fly in on their planes for the weekend

 Gruene and New Braunfels

 Both are old German towns [notice a theme?
 The Hill Country has a rich German history and still has its own Texas-German dialect].
 Greune is now technically a district within New Braunfels.
 If you stop by Gruene Hall on Saturday night, you can get a cold beer and may end up two-stepping to Willie Nelson or Lyle Lovett.
 You just never know who is going to stop in and it's always worth a visit.
 You can also walk just down the road around the curve and hop into a tube.
 Summer tubing is a favorite pastime down here and the Guadalupe, Comal, and Frio are where it's at.
 Take your pick!